actions/starter-workflows/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

-There are few requirements for adding in a new workflow, which I hope make sense and we'll need to review them before we merge a workflow.
-There are some more on the pull request template, when you create that, but generally an template:
+There are few requirements for adding in a new workflow, which we'll need to review before we merge:

 - Should be as simple as is needed for the service.
 - There are many programming languages and tools out there.
 Right now we don't have a page that allows for a really large number of workflows, so we do have to be a little choosy about what we accept.
 Less popular tools or languages might not be accepted.